-The other side of coffee is the British Imported Coffee Culture (BICC, henceforth).
-BICC exhibits itself in high-street chain-shops which all have a ever-so-slightly different angle on Seattle/Italian café chic.
-Strangely, most of the actual beverages from these shops seem to come from the same bean and machine combination.
-The atmosphere is identical, with a dominant shade of maroon, brown, blue or green making the atmospheric colour-branding the only discernable characteristic.
-To the consternation of conservative Brits the country over, each also has its own opaque size-referencing system designed to confuse and belittle the shop patron who inevitably ends up asking: “But, which is the Small one?”
+The other side of British coffee is the British Imported Coffee Culture (BICC).
+BICC can be found in high-street chain shops. each takes an ever-so-slightly different angle on Seattle/Italian café chic.
+Most of the coffee from these shops seems to come from the same bean and machine combination.
+The atmosphere is identical, with a dominant shade of maroon, brown, blue or green making the walls the only distinguishing mark.
+To the consternation of Brits the country over, each has its own opaque size system, designed to confuse and belittle the customer who inevitably ends up asking: “But, which is the small one?”

-Thus it was that the executive classes of Britain were won over to incredibly expensive milk, with a small addition of highly-addictive coffee made with impressive-looking but fully-automatic espresso machine monsters served by smiling, aproned baristas.
-(Incidentally, the term went down a storm at the cafe I worked at during University, since it was very near the Royal Courts of Justice, and many of the customers were barristers.)
+Thus it was that the executive classes of Britain were won over to incredibly expensive milk, with the small addition of highly-addictive coffee made with impressive-looking but fully-automatic espresso machine monsters.

-Not happy with their strangle-hold on Britain’s purchasers of pin-stripes, however, BICC soon began infiltrating more reputable establishments.
-I know that the transformation of Imported Coffee Culture is more or less complete, now, since I was recently offered a “mochacino-latte” at a seaside chip shop.
+Not happy with their strangle-hold on Britain’s purchasers of pin-stripes, however, British Coffee Culture soon began infiltrating more reputable establishments.
+I know that the transformation of Imported Coffee Culture is more or less complete, now.
+I was recently offered a “mochacino-latte” at a seaside chip shop.
 (After seeing the BICC-branded instant beverage machine behind the counter littered with polystyrene cups and a suspicious powder, I declined).
-These shops and places of amusement have opted for a lighter touch, however, and have begun simply calling it “froffy coffee”.
-The Froffee Coffee is a uniquely British indulgence consisting mainly of powdered milk sprayed through a plastic nozzle into a brown concentrate.
+These shops and places of amusement have opted for a lighter touch, however, and have begun simply calling it “froffee coffee”.
+The froffee coffee is a uniquely British coffee-like drink made mainly from powdered milk sprayed through a plastic nozzle into a brown concentrate.
 The resulting chemical reactions produce a strangely petroleum-flavoured foam atop an instant-coffee.
-If you’d like to make it a “somethingcino”, the logic goes, you simply add a few tablespoons of drinking chocolate powder to the foam, cup, napkin and surrounding customers.
+If you’d like to make it a “somethingcino”, you simply add a few tablespoons of powdered drinking chocolate to the foam, cup, napkin and surrounding customers.

-I have decided, as a public service, to challenge the BICC, the Froffee Coffee and the Proper Coffee by outlining a few simple ways to experience the bliss of proper coffee (note lack of capitalisation).
+I have decided, as a public service, to challenge the BICC, the Froffee Coffee and the proper coffee by outlining a few simple ways to experience bliss.

 It’s dead simple, really.
 Buy some beans, and don’t cry when you pay for them.
-A bag of Union Hand Roasted beans will set you back for about the same cost as a single higher-priced drink at your local BICC establishment.
-I’ve heard that they can be found in Sainsbury or in Waitrose, though I order mine from their site.
+A bag of British–roasted beans will set you back about the same as a single, higher-priced drink at your local BICC establishment.

-Now, grind the fresh beans (don’t keep them more than about a fortnight) until they’re “coursly ground”.
-It should look like sand, but not flour.
-I find in my grinder that between 6 and 10 seconds seems to work nicely.
-Boil the kettle, and pour a bit into the cafetiere in order to warm it up… pour this out and add the grounds.
-You’ll want 4-6 good-sized tablespoonfulls of grounds for a four-cup press.
-Add the slightly off-boil water and stir it so all the beans are nicely wet.
-Put the lid on, and wait about 4 minutes, then plunge and serve immediately.
+Grind the fresh beans (don’t keep them longer than a fortnight) until they’re coarsely ground.
+The grounds should look like sand, not flour.
+Boil the kettle, and pour a bit into the cafetière to warm it up.
+Pour this out and add the grounds.
+You’ll want 4-6 good-sized tablespoonfuls of grounds for a four-cup press.
+Add the off-boil water and stir it so all the beans are nicely wet.
+Put the lid on, and wait 4 minutes.
+Plunge and serve.